soshace/react-gradconnection-test/README.md

 After that server will be started and all new contact applications will be saved in `contacts.json` file.
 This server listens for `3000` port.

-Then please open public/index.html file by browser using web server.
+Then please open public/index.html file by browser using web server (on localhost) or by using Firefox directly.
-For this default `run` configuration in WebStorm IDE was used by me.
-Since IDE (or another server you preferred) opens web page in different port than `3000` I used Chrome browser because it doesn't emit CORS error while sending requests to another port on the same domain name (e.g. localhost).